-With a graduate architecture education that includes a stint at the Aarhus School of Architecture in Denmark, as well as a master of architecture degree from the University of Buffalo, Dan provides design development and project administration support to Hoffmann Architects’ Virginia office.
-He produces drawings, reports, specifications, and field notes that bring projects to successful completion.
+With a graduate architecture education that includes a stint at the Aarhus School of Architecture in Denmark, as well as a Master of Architecture degree from the University of Buffalo, Dan provides design development and project administration leadership at Hoffmann Architects’ Virginia office.
+He conducts comprehensive investigations of building enclosure conditions, then oversees design teams in developing drawings, reports, and specifications that address the root causes of distress and failure.
+For new construction projects, he’s also well versed in providing building envelope consultation, especially for complex details and intersections.
+As construction proceeds, Dan is on site to observe the quality of work, monitor progress, and coordinate the entire design team to bring projects to successful completion.

 Earning a Master of Architecture degree from the Catholic University of America represented the start of a new career trajectory for Chris, who worked for several years in the drinking water treatment industry.
 His undergraduate degree from the College of William & Mary concentrated on chemistry and fine arts, and he is well versed in chemical sampling and laboratory analysis.
 His years in water management also provided him with experience in the design and construction industry, overseeing refurbishment of water and sewer systems.